 Types of Test Automation Frameworks

-Now that you understand what a test automation framework is and its components, let’s look at the different types of frameworks out there.
+Now that you understand what a test automation framework is and what its components, let’s look at the different types of frameworks out there.
 Automated testing covers a range of test frameworks.
 Here, I’ll go over the most common types.

 Linear Automation Test Framework